 - Card Games

-Lucky, the Left-Pawed Puppy, Polly and the Measuring Stick
+Lucky, the Left-Pawed Puppy, Polly, and the Measuring Stick

 Always Was and Still Am:

+Like everyone reading this little blurb, I have experienced some of life's most rejecting moments.
 The very best I can do is focus on the gifts of the present and my most wonderful daughter actor/singer, comedienne, Bethany Therese, whose courage, talent, and beauty in life and on stage brings me intense joy.
 Having a glass of wine with Bethany in her Burbank backyard with her fiance Brian and my dear husband Mike and Mike's boys is the happiest of times for me.

 I adore our dog, Henry.
 He was two when we adopted him right before CoVid struck in full force in March 2020.
 He brings so much fun into our lives.

-I appreciate and love with all my heart, the man who rescued me, my ever-supportive, pool-shark, software engineer husband, Mike Olmon.
+I appreciate and love with all my heart the man who rescued me, my ever-supportive, pool-shark, software engineer husband, Mike Olmon.
 He is devoted beyond measure and has brought energy, fun, and love back into my life.

 I'll leave you with my two favorite quotes - the second one serious, the first not: